- Northeastern University School of Law (J.D., 1990) (J.D., 1990)

 - Federal District Court for the Central District of California

-Bill Hochberg specializes in music and media law with a focus on achieving excellent outcomes at a reasonable cost.
-As a recognized thought leader, Bill writes regularly in Forbes and other pre-eminent publications, and he speaks at top worldwide music and media conferences such as South-by-Southwest and Midem.
-From recording and publishing deals to copyright disputes to catalog valuations to music licensing, Bill handles a multitude of music and media matters with an approach that is both pragmatic and outside-the-box.
-Music old and new, near and far, and the businesses and technologies that have popped up around it, is Bill’s jam.
-And he plays guitar in a group specializing in 60s and 70s TV themes called the Twilight Tones.
+Bill Hochberg specializes in music and media law with a commitment to excellent results for clients at a reasonable cost.
+As a recognized thought leader, Bill writes regularly in Forbes and other pre-eminent publications, and he speaks at worldwide music and media conferences such as South-by-Southwest and Midem.
+From recording and publishing deals to copyright disputes to catalog valuations to music licensing, Bill handles many and varied music and media matters with an approach that is both pragmatic and innovative.
+Music old and new, near and far, and the businesses and technologies that have popped up around it, is Bill’s jam, and he enjoys playing guitar in a group specializing in 60s and 70s TV themes called the Twilight Tones.

 - Represent Curtis Mayfield estate and music entities regarding recording, publishing, copyright, trademark, and international music law matters.

 - Outside counsel to TikTok, handling a variety of creator and content transactions.

 - Represent the estate of Henry Mancini and related entities in music and media matters.

 - Handled Bob Marley estate and music entities in multiple licensing deals, rights concerns, and regarding international music law issues.

 - Represented Fifth Harmony pop group in various litigation-related matters.

 - Look after music and media matters for Guns N’ Roses longtime member Dizzy Reed, and handled book deal for former GNR member Steven Adler, which became a New York Times best seller.

 - Advised Britney Spears and her team on defamation issues.